pranigopu/ros2-nav2-foundations/info-docs/nav2-for-custom-robot-and-custom-map.md

 - `use_sim_time:=True` (if using simulation)
 - `map:=...` (if using generated map; replace `...` with path) <br> **NOTE**: _Reference the generated map's YAML file_

+**KEY POINT**: *Ensure the map path given in the YAML file matches the map path from the current working directory from which the launch is run.
+You can also ensure the map path given in the YAML file is an absolute path, to avoid issues that may arise with relative path.*

 ---